CheddarCheeze/tabit/DBCreationSteps.md

 [this automatically starts service]
 [how to delete -> oradim -delete -sid tabit]

+You should get a message "Instance created."

+If you get an error message, this may be because you are not running cmd as admin.
+Close your current command prompt, and reopen command prompt by right clicking and choosing "Run as administrator."

 to start service: net start OracleServicetabit to stop service: net stop OracleServicetabit

 	cd ..
 	cd bin

+You will now be in "C:\oraclexe\app\oracle\product\11.2.0\server\bin\" for the next steps.

 connect to the sid (tabit) with the highest authority type in the following in the cmd: